andreoliwa/logseq-doctor/README.md

 Logseq Doctor: heal your flat old Markdown files before importing them.

+> [!NOTE]
-**NOTE:** This project is still alpha, so it\'s very rough on the edges (documentation and feature-wise).
+> This project is still alpha, so it\'s very rough on the edges
+> (documentation and feature-wise).
+>

-At the moment, it has a Python package shipped with a Rust module, plus an external Go executable with recent additions.
+> At the moment, it has a Python package shipped with a Rust extension, plus
+> an external Go executable with recent additions.
+>

-The long-term plan is to convert it to Go and slowly remove Rust and Python.
+> The long-term plan is to convert it to Go and slowly remove Rust and
+> Python.
 New features will be added to the Go executable only.

 ## Installation